tracker-stacker/tracker-stacker/README.md

 # tracker-stacker

-define and track agile projects.
-Continue searching for existing solution; consider whether parts/all warrant more webapp development.
+Define and track agile projects.

+This repo currently summarizes search for existing solution and considers whether parts/all of the critical needs warrant more webapp development.